 (Remuneration Committee)

-As of March 31, 2024, for the Remuneration Committee, Mitsuhiro Nagahama (Independent Outside Director) serves as the Committee chairperson, Waka Fujiso (Independent Outside Director), Tomoyasu Miura (Independent Outside Director), and Takayuki Yokota (Director, Representative Corporate Executive Deputy President) serve as committee members, with independent outside directors comprising a majority of the Committee.
-In FY2023, the Remuneration Committee met ten (10) times and all the four (4) Remuneration Committee members attended all of the meetings.
-Items implemented and specific contents of consideration by the Remuneration Committee are as follows.
+As of March 31, 2025, the Remuneration Committee is comprised of four (4) members, with Mitsuhiro Nagahama (Independent Outside Director) serving as the Committee chairperson, Waka Fujiso (Independent Outside Director), Tomoyasu Miura (Independent Outside Director), and Takayuki Yokota (Director, Representative Corporate Executive Deputy President) serving as committee members; independent outside directors comprise a majority of the Committee*.
+In FY2024, the Remuneration Committee met fourteen (14) times and the four (4) Remuneration Committee members attended all of the meetings.
+Items implemented and specific items for consideration by the Remuneration Committee were as follows.

-(9) Appointment of candidates for directors, and the election/dismissal of the CEO and other senior executives
+(9) Appointment of director candidates, and election/dismissal of the CEO and other senior executives

 a.
 Directors

-In terms of basic qualifications, a candidate director is to be a person with excellent character and insight who contributes to the growth of the Company and the Group as a whole and helps to enhance enterprise value.
-When nominating and electing candidates for the Board of Directors, the Nomination Committee also assesses the skills matrix and composition of the current committee, comprehensively taking into consideration diversity of the Board as a whole (nationality, gender, etc.).
+In terms of basic qualifications, a candidate for director is to be a person with excellent character and insight who contributes to the growth of the Company and the Group as a whole and helps to enhance enterprise value.
+When nominating and electing candidates for director, the Nomination Committee also assesses the skills matrix and composition of the current committee, comprehensively taking into consideration diversity of the Board as a whole (nationality, gender, etc.).

 b.
 The CEO and other senior executives